 Charlotte Bullard

 I completed my BSc in Equine Sports Therapy in 2014 and, after spending a year as a receptionist in a small animal veterinary practice in Suffolk, in 2016 I moved to work as a Course Assistant for an equine distance learning college near Newmarket.
-I quickly progressed to the role of Programme Manager, which involved overseeing and teaching predominantly equine veterinary nursing and equine therapy students.
-I loved experimenting with innovative ways of delivering teaching and online resources – and this led me to pursue the MSc in Veterinary Education at the Royal Veterinary College, which I’m due to complete in 2021.
+There I progressed to the role of Programme Manager, which involved overseeing and teaching predominantly equine veterinary nursing and equine therapy students.
+I loved experimenting with innovative ways of delivering teaching and online resources – and this led me to pursue the MSc in Veterinary Education at the Royal Veterinary College, which I completed in 2021.

-I joined the BVNA in Summer 2019 as Education Manager, and I’m so lucky and grateful to have a role I absolutely love and which is a perfect fit!
+I joined the BVNA in Summer 2019 as Education Manager, and have since taken up the role of Learning, Development and Communications Manager.
 The main aspects of my work for BVNA include overseeing our CPD provision, and ensuring this leads to a real impact on professional practice plus future opportunities for development for our members.
-I also develop our Scientific Programme for our annual BVNA Congress, and finally I have established and continue to co-ordinate a VN Educator Network, which seeks to support UK veterinary nursing training providers and encourage collaborative working.
+I also develop our Scientific Programme for our annual BVNA Congress.
+Finally, I oversee our communications and campaigns, including our annual Veterinary Nursing Awareness Month and ongoing campaign for statutory protection of the 'Veterinary Nurse' title.

-I live with my partner David in the depths of the countryside on the Suffolk/Norfolk border, and outside work I am most frequently found in wellies!
-I have a 7-year old Welsh Section D called Hazel, who I’ve owned from a 2-year old and have slowly started her ridden career since then.
-I’m infamously terrible at cooking (I’m not allowed anywhere near the oven at home), but luckily David is a great chef which makes up for it.
-I also love exploring other areas of the countryside in the UK – I will walk for hours as long as there is a good pub at the end of it!
+I live with my husband David in the depths of the countryside on the Suffolk/Norfolk border, and outside work I am most frequently found in wellies!
+I have a Welsh Section D called Hazel, who I’ve owned from a 2-year old and have slowly started her ridden career since then.
+We also have a young Border Terrier called Jonty, who loves joining us to explore other areas of the countryside in the UK – I will walk for hours as long as there is a good pub at the end of it!

 Charlotte Bullard